team113sanger/SYM_101_Incucyte_data_analysis_FerArriaga/README.md

 # **Live-cell growth assays: Incucyte Graphs at Guide Level**
+This repository is a sub-repository that forms part of the analysis for the manuscript:  *"Uncovering RNA Dependencies in Lung Cancer through CRISPR–Cas13d Functional Genomics"*

 ## Overview

-This project contains an R Markdown workflow for processing and visualizing Incucyte growth assay data across multiple cell lines (A549, H1975, and H1299).
+This repository contains an R Markdown workflow for processing and visualizing the Incucyte growth assay data across multiple cell lines (A549, H1975, and H1299).

 The script loads raw Incucyte outputs, summarizes replicate values, and generates a series of plots including: